Understanding Tinnitus – “Ringing in the Ears”

 Have you ever experienced a “ringing in the ears?”

+You may actually suffer from tinnitus.
 The U.S. Center for Disease Control estimates over 50 million Americans (about 15-20% of the general public) experience some form of tinnitus.

 Anyone can develop this symptom (even people with normal hearing); however, it is primarily caused by environmental and behavioral factors.